-Dustin: Kind of like an actual martial arts watching a Kung Fu movie and then being like what?
+Dustin: Kind of like actual martial arts, watching a Kung Fu movie and then being like what?

 Nicole: They're being so unsafe, we would never do that.
 So there’s some of that that goes into it but I try to watch, my husband is the hugest Sci-Fi fan that you can imagine and from the enjoying watching it, reading it to the history of Sci-Fi, all of it.
 He is the guy when it comes to that stuff and so I don’t even scratch the surface of that.
 I like going to the movies and reading the books but …

-Dustin: You just go to actual space instead of read about it?
+Dustin: You just go to actual space instead of reading about it?